Nora kicks off a discussion in the breakroom…

 Down to Brass Tacks

 “So, what do you all think?
 We all got that same e-mail from the Sheila,” says Nora to kick off the discussion.
-Marshal says, “Sounds like a speech to accept the Nobel Prize.
-It’s not what I’d call accessible, and then it frosts it with pretention.”
+Marshal says, “Sounds like a speech to a room full of medicinal chemists.
+It’s not what I’d call accessible.
+No wonder most site visitors thought it was over the top too much.”
 Sheila adds, “Well, that’s the history, what the original site was about.
 You can’t change history and you can’t delete technical terms and have it make any sense.
-Trouble is, making the site more accessible did not increase the site traffic, just trafficking by a different set of people.
+Trouble is, making the site more accessible did not increase the percentage of people who spent a lot of time on the site, just trafficking by a different set of people.
 Really, what were we trying to achieve?
 It was s’posed to be more helpful and educational?.
 The CEO didn’t need more consulting, too busy as it is.
 I thought helpful and educational would attract a lot of people.”

 They Even Asked Their Children?